Trickfest/rpn-calc/README.md

   * ASP.NET Core is used as the web framework for implementing the API and serving the UI.
   * Unit testing support provided by xUnit

 * Implement the front-end using React, which addresses the "learn something new" requirement.
-Note that this is my first experience with React.  _Be kind._
+Note that this is my first experience with React and admittedly the implementation mostly just evolved as I learned the basics of React development.  _Be gentle.
+I know that there is ample room for improvement._

 * Use Bootstrap for stying which compensates (in part) for my severe lack of CSS authoring skills.